bugzilla/bugzilla/docs/en/rst/localizing/shipping.rst

 This command will find all of the files you've localized and put them into an appropriate tarball.
 Don't forget to replace both instances of ``ab-CD``:

+Open a terminal and go to your Bugzilla installation's top-level directory and then run:

 :command:`find -name "ab-CD" -print0 -o -path "./data" -prune | tar -cjvf ../bugzilla-ab-CD.tar.bz2 --null -T -`